natalieagus/50005/docs/OS/09-csync.md

 - **C has no `finally`.** You are responsible for releasing locks on every code path, including error paths.
 Use `goto cleanup`, minimise locked regions, or use `pthread_cleanup_push` for robustness.

-{:.note}
+{:.important}
-You are strongly recommended to try the toy code linked in Appendix below to further understand each pattern's behavior.
+You are strongly recommended to try the toy code [here]( https://github.com/natalieagus/cse-50005-csync-sample) to understand each pattern's behavior.
 We will ask questions with similar format in examination, where you are required to trace and debug if there exist a lock-leak or a deadlock.